Screen resolution test

 Tip: DPR (device pixel ratio) multiplies CSS pixels to physical pixels.
 A Retina / 4K phone usually has DPR 2-3.
 Native resolution = screen × DPR.
 Browser zoom also changes DPR in modern browsers.

-Screen Resolution Test guide
+Embed this Screen Resolution Test on your website

-02 CSS Pixels vs Physical Pixels The big source of confusion: when your phone says "1080 × 2400" physical, the browser reports something smaller like "390 × 844" for screen.width / height.
+The big source of confusion: when your phone says "1080 × 2400" physical, the browser reports something smaller like "390 × 844" for screen.width / height.
+That's because CSS pixels are an abstraction chosen for consistent text size across devices.
+Multiply by devicePixelRatio (typically 2-3 on phones, 1-2 on desktops) to get the real pixel count.
+This tool does the multiplication for you.

-04 Why The Numbers Might Disagree With Specs Windows DPI scaling (125%, 150%, 175%) reduces the reported CSS resolution — a 4K display at 150% scale reports as 2560 × 1440. macOS HiDPI similarly reports half-size logical resolutions.
+Windows DPI scaling (125%, 150%, 175%) reduces the reported CSS resolution — a 4K display at 150% scale reports as 2560 × 1440. macOS HiDPI similarly reports half-size logical resolutions.
+Browser zoom changes DPR at non-100% settings.
+Private or strict-privacy modes (Firefox, Brave) sometimes round values for anti-fingerprinting.
+If your numbers don't match the sticker on the monitor, check OS scale first.

 Screen Resolution Test FAQ